mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

 - **npm run stop** : `node bin/stop.js [binPath [dbpath]]` stops MongoDB for the given installation path and optional working directory.

- If no parameters are given, defaults (version 2.4.9 and the OS temp folder, respectively dbpath) are used.
+ If no parameters are given, defaults (version 2.4.9 on most platforms, version 6.0.8 on macOS arm64, and the OS temp folder, respectively dbpath) are used.
  Use only the 'h' flag to see further usage information.
  *HINT: use double-minus to pass parameters to npm run command, e.g `npm start -- version`*